shaldda/YHWH-Elohim/index.md

 - De heilige geest moet dan eerst om je heen zijn, just like Genesis 1:2 Isaiah 32: 15 Until the spirit be poured upon us from on high, and the wilderness be a fruitful field, and the fruitful field be counted for a forest. -> Galataians 5: fruits of the spirit

+- How to receive the spirit
+	- The story of the Levite Ho
+- Tabernacle - alter where are you
+       - Broken spirit - James 4:5-10 -> Benjamites - Judges 20:26-27

 ### Combined - Questions?
+GROUP
 ```
 - What is your word for  that period and how do yu know it? -> Let there be light
 - Life according to it
 - What do you want to be related to? lik humblnes of Job
 ```

-- How to receive the spirit
 - Stand still
-> Brain Dump
+		- Brain Dump
+- Look at your relationship with you and your close ones and school/work

+## After Today
 - Set yourself apart
        - no Phone/TV for a week
        - Spiritual Vegi - <span style="color:red">some **Scripture** text</span>

-- Tabernacle - alter where are you
-       - Broken spirit - James 4:5-10 -> Benjamites - Judges 20:26-27
 - Affirmation - Weak?
 Songs/Read/Youtube
 - PRAY
 Keep it simple!